asmaurya95/Competitive-Programming/README.md

 # ACM ICPC Handbook
-This contains almost implementation of Algorithms, from basic to complex ones.
+This contains the implementation of almost all Algorithms, from basic to complex ones.
 This repo is supposed to be used as an ACM ICPC Handbook.
 Code could be in C/C++/Java/Python.